#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 31:08 That's a dictionary.

-31:12 And you know, it's tricky because Python's data structures aren't really all that unique, but they have different names than maybe you use whatever languages.
+31:12 And, you know, it's tricky because Python's data structures aren't really all that unique, but they have different names than maybe are used to whatever languages.

-31:19 So, you know, you come across list and what is that?
+31:19 You know, you come across lists and what is that?

 31:32 Not assuming that things have the same names, but being prepared to get a different vocabulary.

-31:36 This portion of talk Python me is brought to you by us over at Talk Python Training with our courses.
+31:36 This portion of Talk Python to Me is brought to you by us over at Talk Python Training with our courses.

-31:43 I want to tell you about a brand new one that I'm super excited about.
+31:43 And I want to tell you about a brand new one that I'm super excited about.

 31:47 Python web apps that fly with CDNs.

-31:59 Leveraging a CDN could save you up to 75% of your server load and make your app way faster for your users.
+31:58 Leveraging a CDN could save you up to 75% of your server load and make your app way faster for users.

 32:09 And using a CDN to make your Python apps faster is way easier than you think.